Emergency Pet Preparedness

 Keeping your pet safe and healthy is a big responsibility.
 It means visiting your veterinarian regularly, keeping your pet updated on vaccines, making sure your pet isn’t put into dangerous situations, and arranging a way to pay for expensive veterinary care.
 It also means preparing for those emergencies we can’t predict – such as natural disasters.

-According to the United Nations, 2011 was the costliest year in history for natural disasters, causing a record $366 billion in damage1.
-It’s important to prepare your family for these emergencies and to take your pets into consideration when formulating your plan.
+According to the National Climate Data Center, 2012 was the second-costliest year for natural disasters since 1980, causing $110 billion in damage1.
+It’s important to prepare your family for these emergencies and to take your pets into consideration when formulating your plan

 Preparing a Pet Emergency Kit